I Stopped Drinking And Realized I Don’t Need Beer To Help Me Parent

 And that was it.
 We played nine holes and had as much fun as we ever did.
 Sadly, being sober did not improve my game.

 I kept at it for another week, finding ways for me to find some solace when the stress peaked.
 I’d do things like bliss out while practicing my guitar, or turn on music and do housework.
 Not only did those things help calm me, but my kids would participate and my house would be clean.

 But then my wife got sick, and my day from hell happened, worse than anything since putting down the alcohol.
-And that desire crept up, growing in me with every yelp from my bed bound kids.
-But now, I can see it for what it is: a way of giving up.
+And that desire crept up, growing in me with every yelp from my kids, banished to their bedrooms for sleep.
+But now, I can see grabbing a drink for what it is: a way of giving up.

 So later, after the kids stop hating me and fall asleep, I’m not going to go downstairs and pour myself a beer or a stiff drink.
 Instead, I’ll sip a pomegranate soda in the front yard.
 Am I a bit self-conscious about it?
 Sure.
 Who wouldn’t be?
 Advertisers have spent decades reinforcing the internalized association of beer and relaxation.
 But I don’t need a beer to relax.
 I don’t need anything at all.
 Except, that is, for the kids to go to sleep.